CiscoDevNet/NX-SDK/README.md

 # Custom Application Development using NXSDK Requirements
   - Linux (Currently supported platforms) <br>
                (Or) <br>
-  - Docker (Docker container with ENXOS SDK will be provided.
+  - Docker (Docker container with ENXOS SDK containing all tools to build an application to be run in NXOS switches
+            successfully will be provided.
 For best results, build the App using NXSDK as RPM package in ENXOS SDK).
     ```
       For Apps started in BASH,
           - Python Apps: